We ask a Chinook salmon expert to answer the question, Is it too late for the last of the Chinook salmon stocks?

-The hatchery expert says, "Listed in the SEP 2014 IFMP are several 'New S-One Trials' for chinook.
+"Listed in the SEP 2014 IFMP are several 'New S-One Trials' for Chinook.
 A number of these are for projects we have annually proposed but never been allowed to do."

 Does this mean you will be growing the fish for the Trials?

 "We annually submitted projects since 2003, from our hatchery and through committees to continue S-One projects.
 Only after I read the 2014 SEP IFMP on line posting for public comment, did I become aware that DFO has planned to do several new S-One Trials."

 Were you part of the IFMP Process, which allows public and all small hatchery’s the opportunity to attend DFO meetings and submit proposals for the upcoming 2014 Season?